NTIA/vqm/README.md

-# VQM
-## Video Quality Metrics
+# Video Quality Metric (VQM)

+This repository provides an archival record of video quality metric (VQM) research performed by ITS between 1989 and 2011.
+This research focused on full reference (FR) and reduced reference (RR) methods, which compare a processed video sequence with an original, high quality video sequence.
+Thus, quality estimation for a processed video sequence requires access to the original, high quality video sequence.

+This software has not been maintained since 2013 and is provided for archival and research purposes only.
+ITS does not have the funding to perform troubleshooting.
+All souce code was developed for MATLAB® R2013b (8.2).
+Future versions of MATLAB may cause the code not to run.

-This repository contains the Video Quality Metric (VQM) software developed by ITS.
-A full description of each of the files provided here can be found <a href="https://www.its.bldrdoc.gov/resources/video-quality-research/guides-and-tutorials/description-of-vqm-tools.aspx" target="_blank"> here on the ITS Web Site</a>.
-The VQM tools are available free of charge for any commercial or non-commercial use, in accordance with the terms described in the [LICENSE](https://github.com/NTIA/vqm/blob/master/LICENSE.md).
+These tools are available free of charge for any commercial or non-commercial use, in accordance with the terms described in the [LICENSE](https://github.com/NTIA/vqm/blob/master/LICENSE.md).

-For each software package, there are three download options: the MATLAB® source, a 32-bit compiled version, and a 64-bit compiled version.
-In each case, the relevant documentation is provided.

-The available software packages are:
+More information on these tools, including publications that fully document the VQM metrics and INLSA algorithm, can be found on the [ITS website](https://its.ntia.gov/research-topics/video-quality-research/software/).

 | Name | Title |
 | ---- | ----- |